-This blueberry sauce has only 3 ingredients: fresh blueberries, sugar and lemon (the juice and zest).
-This blueberry sauce recipe does not need any cornstarch and uses the natural pectin in the lemon to the thicken up the sauce.
+What I love most about this recipe is that you only need 3 ingredients to make it: fresh blueberries, sugar, and lemon (the juice and zest).
+This recipe does not need any cornstarch and uses the natural pectin in the lemon to thicken up the sauce.

 - Granulated Sugar

 - Lemon (the juice and the zest).